eHealthAfrica/aether-bootstrap/README.md

 > A bootstrap for creating Aether-based solutions

-This repo contains a series of docker-compose files and shell scripts that will pull Docker images of the latest version of [Aether](https://github.com/eHealthAfrica/aether) from Docker Hub and start them up.
+This repo contains a series of docker compose files and shell scripts that will pull Docker images of the latest version of [Aether](https://github.com/eHealthAfrica/aether) from Docker Hub and start them up.

 For more information on Aether, take a look at the [microsite](https://aether.ehealthafrica.org).